Jaseci-Labs/jaseci/examples/rpg_game/RPG_DSP_journey.md

 }
 ```

+> **Syntax Note:**
+>
-> **Syntax Note:** in Jaclang, function names and their passable parameters can be defined without the full implementation of the function, which allows a cleaner body inside the object class.
+> - In Jaclang, function names and their passable parameters can be defined without the full implementation of the function, which allows a cleaner body inside the object class.
 The definitions can be written any of the included code base locations.

 In Python we use the main body of a .py file to code the runtime logic of the operation.
 In contrast, Jaclang uses ```with entry {}``` syntax to enclose the runtime code within parenthesis.